 If you are not sure which one is OK, you may ask a staff at the inn with saying;

 *Small hand towel is called Tenugui in Japanese, but the English word "Towel" is more used now.

-Most of Japanese guests don’t take them home, probably it is because having to carry the wet towel is bothersome, or some of them even don’t know if it is OK to get it or not.
+Most Japanese guests don’t take them home, probably it is because having to carry the wet towel is bothersome, or some of them even don’t know if it is OK to get it or not.

-Since this towel is disposed after use, it is recommended you get the towel and make best use of it.
+Since this towel is disposed of after use, it is recommended you get the towel and make the best use of it.
 The towel actually comes in handy on a trip, when you take an Ashiyu foot bath etc. The towel also can be a souvenir from Japan as the Kanji characters printed on the towel look nice.